thecdavis/zephyr_ruby/README.md

 ## Usage

-This gem provides access to the Zephyr Scale REST API.
+To get started all you need to do is set your zephyr API access token and instantiate the client.

+For API endpoint usage see the official REST API documentation [here](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#section/Introduction).

 ```ruby
 require 'zephyr_ruby'